XpiritCommunityEvents/HOL/migration.md

 ## Run an audit on the existing Azure DevOps project

-To run Valet commands we need to pass in the arguments at each command or we can set up a file called .env.local.
+To run Valet commands we need to pass in the arguments at each command or we can set up a file called `.env.local`.
 We provided this file already in the Valet folder.
 It is most convenient to use this file and only fill in the missing details for Azure DevOps and for GitHub.

 Add the following parameters to the file: